Sleep Apnoea Testing

 Obstructive Sleep Apnoea Fast Facts:

-50% of people with high blood pressure have OSA
+of people with high blood pressure have Obtrusive Sleep Apnoea.

-77% of people that are obese have OSA
+of people who are obese also have Sleep Aponea

 Health Check Procedure

 Sleep apnoea can be diagnosed with an overnight at-home sleep test called a ‘polysomnogram’ or ‘sleep study’.
 You can hire the appropriate equipment to perform the test at home; the machine will monitor your blood oxygen levels, brain activity, heart rate, and breathing.

 The results are uploaded from the testing device and emailed to a sleep specialist (a doctor) who makes the diagnosis.
 In some cases, the patient may be required to visit a sleep specialist for more tests.
 Your Blooms The Chemist Pharmacist can also give you advice on managing the condition and making improvements to your sleep quality.

 Are you a My HealthRewards member?
 You can earn Rewards points for every Health Check*.
 Just let your team member know when booking your test.